-COURSE: RADR 2313.200 (3:0:0), Radiation Biology and Protection

-SEMESTER: Summer 2016

-CLASS TIMES: MW: 9:30-11:30

-INSTRUCTOR: Clinton Bishop

-OFFICE: RC 512B

-OFFICE HOURS: MTWR: 01:00 - 03:00; by appointment

-OFFICE PHONE: 806-716-4629

-E-MAIL: cbishop@southplainscollege.edu

-Facebook: The radiologic technology program has a Facebook page at www.facebook.com/spcradiologictechnologyprogram.
-In addition to the South Plains college websites, this Facebook page will be used to keep students up-to-date on program activities, weather delays, South Plains college announcements and will help with program recruitment.
-"Liking" the radiologic technology program's Facebook page is not mandatory, nor is a personal Facebook accounts in order to access this page.

-BlackBoard: Blackboard is an e-education platform designed to enable educational innovations everywhere by connecting people and technology.
+COURSE: SEMESTER: RADR 2313.001 (3:3:0), Radiation Biology and Protection Summer 2019 CLASS TIMES: T/Th: 9:30-11:30 INSTRUCTOR: Clinton Bishop OFFICE: SPC Reese Center, office 512B OFFICE HOURS: M-Th: 08:00 - 2:00 & by appointment OFFICE PHONE: 806-716-4629 E-MAIL: cbishop@southplainscollege.edu FACEBOOK: The Radiologic Technology Program has a Facebook page at www.facebook.com/spcradiologictechnologyprogram.
+In addition to the South Plains College websites, this Facebook page will be used to keep students up-to-date on program activities, weather delays, South Plains College announcements and will help with program recruitment.
+"Liking" the Radiologic Technology Program's Facebook page is not mandatory, nor are personal Facebook accounts in order to access this page.
+BLACKBOARD: Blackboard is an e-education platform designed to enable educational innovations everywhere by connecting people and technology.
 This education tool will be used in this course throughout the semester.